 The meta-analysis emphasizes that climate-fueled migration is inherently context-specific, with countless variables to consider.
 But there are clear patterns that can inform policy decisions.

 Climate change migration depends on per-capita income levels, how people make a living, whether conflicts are likely, and, most importantly, the nature of the precipitating event.

 The differences between rapid-onset events like the ongoing wildfires across the West Coast of the United States or gradual environmental changes like the rising sea level around Jakarta have to be carefully considered, Crespo said.

 Rapid-onset events abruptly displace people from their homes, but don’t always cause long-term migration.
-Gradual environmental changes unfold over many years and can make life indefinitely unbearable for people, especially those who depend on a stable climate for their livelihood, which could cause migration if people have the resources and see better opportunities elsewhere.
+Gradual environmental changes unfold over many years and can make life indefinitely unbearable for people.
+This is especially true for those who depend on a stable climate for their livelihood, which could cause migration if people have the resources and see better opportunities elsewhere.

 Conflicts, meanwhile, can both exacerbate environmental changes and be triggered by them.
-The Syrian civil war, for instance, was partly triggered by drought-like conditions that spurred a flood of rural migrants into urban areas, while the Yemen civil war has been greatly worsened by droughts.
+The Syrian civil war, for instance, was partly triggered by drought-like conditions that spurred a flood of rural migrants into urban areas.
+And the Yemen civil war has been greatly worsened by droughts.